 “I learned from Mat Belcher along the way the importance of being mentally tough, but also psychologically how other crews are likely to react to your sailing which we can hopefully continue to put into practice at regattas such as the Nationals this week, and then the next World Championship in Texas later this year” continued Hill.

 “One of the key assets of our team is our ability to be open and honest with one another by recognising each of our strengths and weaknesses early, and really work on improving the areas that were not our strong points.
 This really was the basis for our great chemistry when we were tested in high pressure situations, but we had built the trust quickly through our sincerity.
 We also knew that we had an exceptionally strong coaching and technical team, from Michael Blackburn, also my son-in-law providing daily analysis, Michael Coxon assisting with sails, and David Chapman who has sailed with me for many years and was invested in our success.
 In addition to our coaches, we had two training partners; Tom King and David Turton and their teams.
 We would line up every day before racing, and we trained for months in advance sharing our knowledge, insights and “war stories” which was invaluable.”

 “A thank you in advance to all who have helped us and will be helping us this week”, said Hill, “especially my amazing family, and wife Lisa, they are always with me every step of the way, and I couldn’t do it without them”.

-Racing for the World Championship will kick off tomorrow, and you can stay up-to-date via the Brisbane Etchells Facebook Page.
+Racing for the National Championship will kick off tomorrow, and you can stay up-to-date via the Brisbane Etchells Facebook Page.